piky/devstack/README.md

     ENABLED_SERVICES="$ENABLED_SERVICES,-rabbit,-zeromq,qpid"

+# Hypervisor Backend

+Nova supports a number of hypervisors from Xen and libvirt/kvm to OpenVZ and a new 'fake' backend that is useful for focusing on testing the Nova services themselves.
+The default hypervisor is KVM via libvirt and is selected with `VIRT_DRIVER=libvirt`.
+The other available hypervisors have driver plugins named `lib/nova_plugins/hypervisor-*`.
+An alternate hypervisor is selected in `localrc`:

+    VIRT_DRIVER=xenserver

+The individual hypervisors may have additional requirements for them to operate properly that are documented in the `lib/nova_plugins` file.

+Adding support for a new hypervisor requires (at a minimum) crating a new file named `lib/nova_plugins/hypervisor-newhypervisor` that defines the configurable variables and a function named configure_nova_hypervisor() that configures Nova.
+See `lib/nova_plugins/README.rst` for more information.

 # Apache Frontend

 Apache web server is enabled for wsgi services by setting `APACHE_ENABLED_SERVICES` in your localrc.
 But remember to enable these services at first as above.